E2057SalihPoyraz/Salih-CW-aws-devops-workshop/devops/projects/501-microservices-ci-cd-pipeline/README.md

 * Create a folder with name of `k8s` for keeping the deployment files of Petclinic App on Kubernetes cluster.

-* Update the `docker-compose.yml` file with following content as to be used in conversion the k8s files and save it under `k8s` folder.
+* Create a `docker-compose.yml` under `k8s` folder with the following content as to be used in conversion the k8s files.

 ```yaml
 version: '3'